UANATACA/ONESHOT-REPO/oneshot_gui.md

 </br>

-> **STEP 2: UPLOAD DATA EVIDENCES**
+> **STEP 2: UPLOAD DATA & VIDEO**

 </br>

 A previously created Video ID Request needs a set of information defined as evidences.

-The successful upload of this information will change the request status to **VIDEOINCOMPLETE**.
-In case of failure, the request status might change to **VIDEOERROR**.
+- The successful upload of **ALL** information will change the request status to **VIDEOREVIEW**.
+- The partial upload of the information will change the request status to **VIDEOINCOMPLETE**.
+- If the upload process fails for any reason, the request status will change to **VIDEOERROR**.

 Data and images are uploaded by using the following call: